MRC-Harwell/cytometer/INSTALL.md

         nose version 1.3.7
         *** Testing for Quadro K4000
 1. So that we can have a Keras configuration for DeepCell and another for our project, we are not going to use `~/.keras/keras.json`.
-Instead, we are going to add this code to the beginning of every python script
+Instead, we add snippets like this to the beginning of every python script

         import os